 - The price of the Securities you committed to buy

 - The date and time by which you may cancel your commitment

 Target offering amount and offering deadline

-Notify investors whether the issuer will continue to accept investment commitments during the 48 hour period before the new deadline.
+- Notify investors whether the issuer will continue to accept investment commitments during the 48 hours before the new deadline.

-If an Issuer intends to accept investments over and above the target offering amount, it must disclose the maximum amount it will accept and how it will handle “over-subscriptions.”
-For example, the Issuer might allocate the securities on a first-come first-served basis, or pro-rata among all of the investors who make investment commitments, or in some other way.
+If an Issuer intends to accept investments over and above the target offering amount, it must disclose the maximum amount it will take and how it will handle “over-subscriptions.”
+For example, the Issuer might allocate the securities on a first-come, first-served basis, or pro-rata among all investors who make investment commitments or in some other way.

 Your right to cancel your investment

 You can cancel your investment commitment at any time up to 48 hours before the offering deadline for any reason.
 The Site will explain how.

 Also, if there is a “material” change in the offering (a critical change) after you make your investment commitment, you must reconfirm your investment commitment, based on the latest information, within five days after the material change is made to the offering.
 If you fail to reconfirm your investment commitment, your initial investment commitment will be cancelled, and the committed funds will be returned.